-- Raise the motorcycle with the rear lifting gear. ( p.
-113) - Cover the motorcycle with a tarp or similar cover that is permeable to air.
+- Raise the motorcycle with the rear lifting gear. (p.
+116) - Lift the motorcycle with the front lifting gear. ( p.
+117) - Cover the motorcycle with a tarp or cover that is permeable to air.

 Do not use non-porous materials since they prevent humidity from escaping, thus causing corrosion.
 Avoid running the engine for a short time only.
-Since the engine cannot warm up properly, the water vapor produced during combustion condenses and causes valves and exhaust system to rust.
+Since the engine cannot warm up properly, the water vapor produced during combustion condenses and causes valves and the exhaust system to rust.